gcheng-nus/gcheng-nus.github.io/_pages/education.md

 author_profile: true
 ---

-**August 2020 -- Present**
-National University of Singapore, Singapore
+**National University of Singapore, Singapore**    2021 -- Present
 Institute of Operations Research and Analytics
 Ph.D.
 Student in Operations Research and Analytics

-**September 2016 -- June 2021**
-University of Science and Technology of China, China
+**University of Science and Technology of China, China**   September 2016 -- June 2021
 School of Management
 M.S. in Management Science and Engineering

-**September 2012 -- June 2016**
+**Jiangnan University, China**         September 2012 -- June 2016
-Jiangnan University, China
 Business School
 B.S. in Industrial Engineering